HorizenOfficial/evm-documentation/docs/get-started.md

 _Learn how to communicate with Horizen EVM (Ethereum Virtual Machine) using the JSON-RPC to retrieve data from a node._

-EON is Horizen Labs' Ethereum Virtual Machine.
+EON is Horizen Labs’ Ethereum Virtual Machine.
 EON has adopted Ethereum’s Account-based transaction model to represent assets as balances within accounts.
 The Account model has two types of accounts: **Externally Owned Account** (**EOA**) and **Contract **accounts.
 The Contract accounts are deployed to the network and controlled by code as smart contracts.

 ## Connect to a Wallet